Chapter 3 – Relationship to Clients – annotated

 [2] A lawyer’s duty to a client who seeks legal advice is to give the client a competent opinion based on a sufficient knowledge of the relevant facts, an adequate consideration of the applicable law and the lawyer’s own experience and expertise.
 The advice must be open and undisguised and must clearly disclose what the lawyer honestly thinks about the merits and probable results.

 [3] Occasionally, a lawyer must be firm with a client.
-Firmness, without rudeness, is not a violation of the rule.
+Firmness, without rudeness, is not a violation of this Code rule.
 In communicating with the client, the lawyer may disagree with the client’s perspective, or may have concerns about the client’s position on a matter, and may give advice that will not please the client.
 This may legitimately require firm and animated discussion with the client.

 Language rights